stelzinga/MF/MGT_80.Tools.md

     - Dedicated Controlling note
 ________________________________________
 ## PDA
-Throughout Management, certain standard Tools are deemed 'standard' or 'baseline'.
+Throughout Management, certain Tools are deemed 'standard' or 'baseline'.
 This standard is referred to as the *Personal Digital Assistant* or *PDA* and is composed of:

 - Mail
 - Calendar
 - Tasks